celiudos/paper_bracis_2024/README.md

 This repository contains the code to implement the paper **Pseudonymization in Legal Texts according to the LGPD: A Named Entity Recognition Approach**.

 The code implemented in the paper used Llama version 3.
-The code in this repository uses Llama version 3.1.
+The code in this repository uses Llama version 3.1 and has some minors changes.

 ```bibtex
 @INPROCEEDINGS{242811,